shmup/lazyjournal/README.md

 If you like using TUI tools, try [multranslate](https://github.com/Lifailon/multranslate) for translating text in multiple translators simultaneously, with support for translation history and automatic language detection.

+## Contributing

+Any contribution is welcome.
+If you want to implement a feature or fix something, please [open an issue](https://github.com/Lifailon/lazyjournal/issues) first.

 ## License

 This project is licensed under the **MIT License**.
 See the [LICENSE](LICENSE) file for details.